badmaddoppelganger/badmaddoppelganger/README.md

 ### Hi there 👋

-I work in the [**Samolet** Group](https://samolet.ru/) My role is the business technology/data analyst/DS
+I work in the [**Samolet** Group](https://samolet.ru/) My role is the business technology/data analyst/DS/Python developer

 ## UML diagram about my work (with some easter egg)